Lee Savold: Boxing career

 "Once upon a time there were only eight weight divisions, with only one champion per division, for a total of eight boxing world champions at any one time (sometimes fewer, if one boxer was the champion of two or more divisions at a time).
 A contender became the world champion only by beating the then-World Champion, or by beating other contenders in an elimination tournament for a vacant world title.
 In those days there were only a handful of world sanctioning bodies-including the National Boxing Association, New York State Athletic Commission, International Boxing Union, British Boxing Board of Control, and a few others."

 On September 1, 1950, Lee Savold was featured on the cover of The Ring magazine.
 Stanley Weston remarked, "As for Savold, his decisive knockout victory over Bruce Woodcock won for him the British version of the world heavyweight championship."

-Four days later, Lee Savold participated in a exhibition bout with future middleweight champion, Randolph Turpin, at Vicarage Road (Watford Football Club).
+Four days later, Lee Savold participated in an exhibition bout with future middleweight champion, Randolph Turpin, at Vicarage Road (Watford Football Club).
 The event was promoted by Jack Solomons as the "Grand Boxing Tournament" and featured six pro bouts.

 On June 12, 1951, J. Onslow Fane, chairman of the British Boxing Board of Control and president of the European Boxing Union, withheld comment on whether the board would recognize the winner of the Joe Louis-Lee Savold bout as world heavyweight champion.
 "Despite reports to the contrary, we are not committing ourselves in any shape or form," Fane said.
 "Our official reaction to all such queries has been 'no comment.'"